 - Ability to work as part of a multi-disciplinary team

 Terms and conditions: Full terms and conditions will be included in a secondment agreement for successful candidates; a summary of the key points is included below.

 Eligibility: We can only accept applications from funded students.
 The secondment cannot extend beyond a student’s funded period, as such we recommend a minimum of six months remaining study time at the point of application.
 Students on Tier 4 visas are not eligible to apply as a condition of their visas.

-Duration and timing: Three months (full-time), starting Autumn 2019 onwards, with potential for flexibility.
+Duration and timing: Three months (full-time), starting January 2020 onwards, with potential for flexibility.

-Location and travel: The successful candidate will be fully embedded and can choose to work from DWP offices in Leeds, London, Newcastle, or Sheffield, balanced with working from their home location as required/agreed.
+Location and travel: As we are currently working remotely, we expect that you will also be required to work remotely.
+If our current guidance changes, successful candidates will be fully embedded and can choose to work from DWP offices in Leeds, London, Newcastle, Manchester or Sheffield, balanced with working from their home location as required/agreed.
 The DWP Analytical Community relies on flexible and inclusive working practices, as all teams are cross-site and multi-location – all team meetings are conducted in a geographically-inclusive way using videoconferencing and teleconferencing to facilitate flexible working.
 Some travel to other locations may be necessary, as dictated by the specific project.

 Application and assessment process

 Students should obtain the necessary permission from their Lead Supervisor and DTP before submitting an application.